sakthimageshwari/git-upload/README.md

 4. formvalid.html - it uses <form> tag and validate the form with if condition  and for loop
 5. cls_obj.html - it show cases the class and object concept in javascript
 6. list.html - this show cases the list concept in html
+7. age_bmi.html - this is a small froentend project which calculate your age and BMI for the given data